Murray Humphreys: Miscellany

 Chicago tradition has it that the political advice, "Vote early and vote often", originated with Humphreys.

 Named his dog, "Snorky", after Al Capone.

 Described by Sam Giancana as "the nicest guy in the mob."

 Reportedly inspired the character of Tom Hagen in The Godfather books.

-In 2010, Newsok.com in Oklahoma City published a story about the couple who bought the Humphrey's retreat in Norman, Oklahoma.
+In 2010, NewsOk in Oklahoma City published a story about the couple who bought the Humphrey's retreat in Norman, Oklahoma.
 On the property is the mausoleum containing the remains of Humphreys and his daughter and first wife.